mssola/todo/README.md

 - `TODO_DB_HOST`, defaults to "localhost".
 - `TODO_DB_SSLMODE`, defaults to "disable".

+The port in which this application is listening into is set by the environment variable `TODO_PORT`.
+By default it runs on the port 3000.

 You might want to use the given **docker compose** setup as given in the `docker-compose.yml` file.
 Note that it will create two nodes: `web` and `db`.
 The `db` node uses the [official Postgres](https://hub.docker.com/_/postgres/)